-

 In the same pan with bacon grease sauté onion and celery until they soften.

-Add sun dried tomatoes to the pan with the onion and celery and do a quick sauté.
+Add sun dried tomatoes to the pan with the onion and celery and do a quick sauté for a minute or two.
 Remove pan from heat and carefully spoon mixture to a paper towel to drain.
 Save the drippings in the pan for making gravy and set pan aside.

 In a medium bowl add sautéed onion, celery, and tomato mixture, crumbled bacon, cornbread stuffing, a dash of parsley, 2 tablespoons melted butter and 1/4 cup chicken stock.
 Mix until combined.